purdue-cap/pldi-2020-artifacts/ReadMe.md

   -h, --help            show this help message and exit -s SOLVERS, --solver=SOLVERS
-                        Solver to run, could be repeated to specify multiple, if omitted, would only run DryadSynth -t TRACKS, --track=TRACKS
+                        Solver to run, could be repeated to specify multiple, if omitted, all would be run -t TRACKS, --track=TRACKS
                         Track of benchmark to be run, could be repeated to specify multiple, if omitted, all would be run